 3) Unfocused Boring Resume/CV

 The unprepared boring CV format most probably won’t nail your dream job.
 However, the so-called unfocused poor format may put your CV down in front of the employer’s eye.
 These types of boring CVs finally forced the employer to reject and move him to the next deserving one.
-If you are looking for a job in Dubai either full time or part time, having the perfect resume and cover letter is vital which helps you to stand out from the crowd.
+If you are looking for a job in Dubai either full-time or part-time, having the perfect resume and cover letter is vital which helps you to stand out from the crowd.
 So this could be another reason for failure in finding a job in Dubai.

 4) Consider For Apply Online Only

-The worst mistake almost job seekers make is to consider only one source called apply CV online.
+The worst mistake almost job seekers make is considering only one source called applying CV online.
 According to my observation and based on my own experience, applicants depend upon a single source.
 That means, they have selected or memorized 3-4 or 6-8 job hunting sites and forward their CVs on a daily basis and wait for the interview calls.
 And then nothing happened, they complained, some blamed the websites, some blamed their destiny and some people gave up.
 I urge you to create your profile on different social networking sites such as Facebook and LinkedIn, which are known as powerful job search weapons.
 So this could also be another reason for not hiring for a job in Dubai.

 5) Drop Off Resume in The Hands Of HR VS. Sending by Email

 Nobody can underestimate the power of social media and how it’s important for job seekers.
-Social media used to connect both employers and employees to each other.
-According to research, 92% of recruiting companies are using social media such as LinkedIn, Facebook and other social networking sites.
-However, Facebook used after LinkedIn.
+Social media is used to connect both employers and employees to each other.
+According to research, 92% of recruiting companies are using social media such as LinkedIn, Facebook, and other social networking sites.
+However, Facebook was used after LinkedIn.
 Some quick advice for young employees who are totally unaware of the importance of job search weapons called LinkedIn and Facebook.

 7) Lack Of Preparation in a Job Interview

 Lack of interview skills may fail you what you actually deserve.
-There are many reasons that can make the employers disappoint such as lack of knowledge of the field you are interviewing for, lack of knowledge of their organization, lack of eye contact, lack of confidence etc. Based on research and learning, you can make yourself perfect and convince the employer you are the most deserving person for a job.
+There are many reasons that can make the employers disappointed such as lack of knowledge of the field you are interviewing for, lack of knowledge of their organization, lack of eye contact, lack of confidence, etc. Based on research and learning, you can make yourself perfect and convince the employer you are the most deserving person for a job.
 So make yourself prepared before attending an interview.

 8) Job Seekers Who Apply For The Wrong Position

 However, sooner or later this blunder will make you realize that you have chosen the wrong job to apply for.
-So this usually happens with job seekers when they are impressed to see the salary package and when they are frustrated from unemployment.
+So this usually happens with job seekers when they are impressed to see the salary package and when they are frustrated by unemployment.

-9) Have No Job Reference in Resume
+9) Have No Job Reference in the Resume

 10) Become Victims Of Recruitment Agencies